 - Select STUDENTS tab; Select STUDENT BILLING/FINANCIALS;

 - Select “1098T STUDENT ACCOUNT SUMMARY” (summary of charges and payments)

 The VSC uses the Box 1 method** for reporting to the IRS

 Room / Meals are not considered qualified tuition costs, only tuition, student activity fee, facilities fee and some course fees, so you will not find room & meal charges reflected on your 1098T’s.

-The following will help you in understanding how box 2, 4, 5 and 6 on 1098-T is calculated for 2017 tax year- all net credits incurred in 2017 for 2016 and prior individual years will go on only box 4 of 2017 1098T form and no negative values on any 1098-T boxes whatsoever.
-Each institution is required to choose between the following methods of reporting to the IRS.
-The VSC uses box 2 method.
+The following will help you in understanding how box 2, 4, 5 and 6 on 1098T is calculated for 2018 tax year- all net credits incurred in 2018 for 2017 and prior individual years will go in only box 4 of 2018 1098T form and no negative values on any 1098T boxes whatsoever.
 Excerpts below are taken directly from the IRS website*: